 Some see Marriage as a gamble.

-While others see marriage as taking life to the next level, where you share deep love and respect while growing together. and an opportunity to leave a legacy and make the world a better place by raising good children.
+Others see marriage as taking life to the next level, where you share deep love and respect while growing together. and an opportunity to leave a legacy and make the world a better place by raising good children.

-Notice what kind of metaphors do you use on a regular basis.
+Notice what kind of metaphors you use on a regular basis.
 The way we interpret and relate to things in life determines how we experience them.

 If you want to improve the quality of your life and your relationships, consciously work on improving the use of vocabulary Now.
 Use positive and uplifting words and metaphors.

 Even if you have to describe something negative, use mild words instead of intensely negative words to describe your experience.
-Negati

 8) Stop Being Passive Aggressive